ReZeroE/Amiya/README.md

 ## Overview
-_This project is currently in development (`Development Status :: 4 - Beta`)._

-Amiya is a easy-to-use and versatile cross-platform application and game automation tool designed for efficiency and ease of use directly from the CLI.
+Amiya is a easy-to-use and versatile cross-platform application and game automation tool designed for efficiency and ease of use directly from the command-line interface (CLI).
 This package offers automation capabilities for any applications (including games), enabling users to start and control any application with simple CLI commands.

 The primary features supported by the `amiya` package are: